kohlhofer/Crossings/chapters/chapter-04.md

 "Mind the Henderson sack," the miller says.
 "They'll complain either way."

 Mara appears in the doorway that leads to the mill house, her movements careful, deliberate.
 She carries a tray—bread, cheese, a cup of water.
 Her dress is simple, faded blue, her hair pulled back severe.
-She's perhaps thirty, with the kind of tiredness that comes from years, not days.
+She shows tiredness that comes from years, not days.
 She sets the tray on the miller's table without meeting his eyes.

 "About time," the miller says, his voice different now.
 Sharper.
 "Where's the butter?"